Media Technology Services

 - How do I prepare if I am doing a lecture?

 - What do I wear in a video conference?

 - What type of equipment does Boston College use for video conferencing?

 - What software is required for desktop video conferencing?

 All of our Video Conferences are oriented around faculty and staff for the purposes of teaching, guest lecturing, meetings, or participating in conferences.
 If a student needs to participate in a video conference for academic purposes, this must be facilitated through the faculty member teaching their course.
-The Boston College Career Center is considering the purchase of a videoconferencing system for students wishing to participate in a video conference for employment interviews.

 Each video conferencing system is standards-based and interoperable with most other systems.
 Because we comply with the ITU (International Telecommunications Union) using H.323 (IP) and H320 (ISDN), users can communicate without concern for compatibility.

 Most definitely.
 We will need to run a test with the other site at least two weeks before the actual video conference.
 This will ensure that there are no problems on either end.

 One of our systems does support this function.
 It is very important that you follow certain guidelines when creating a presentation for a video conference.
 Elements such as type of font, size, and color are very important when transmitting as part of a video conference.
 ITS staff can give you suggestions on how to properly create your presentation.

 Try to direct your voice toward the microphone, as the audio on the far end may vary based on the type of system being used.
 Tapping your fingers, shuffling papers or other background noise can be heard, so it’s essential to keep this at a minimum.
 Also note that there is a slight delay of approximately one second, which can take getting used to.